Cloud ERP Solutions: 25+ SaaS Systems Compared (2026)

 Customisation

 Typically, Public Cloud ERP (see above) software limits the amount of customisation that can be applied to your ERP.
-Often, this prevents you from modifying the application code which in some circumstances can prevent you from adapting the ERP software to your specific business needs.
+Often, this prevents you from touching the application code which in some circumstances can prevent you from adapting the ERP software to your specific business needs.

 Benefits of Cloud ERP